robstave/angular2-training/session-three/page1.md

 ## Chicken component

-Lets move the chickens into the component as data.
+Lets move the chickens from static data into the chicken list component.

 In the chicken-list.component.ts, lets create a _chickens_ property and fill it with some names.

 ```typescript